Marius Masalar

 My stance on artificial intelligence

-I think it's also my responsibility to grapple with ethics of undertaking this exploration at all.
-But the notion that we can put the genie back into its bottle seems less and less likely to me as time goes on.
-And if artificial intelligence is here to stay, I’d like our co-existence to be a fruitful and harmonious one.
+The idea that we can put the genie back into its bottle seems less and less likely to me as time goes on.
+And if it’s here to stay, I’d like our coexistence to be fruitful and harmonious.
+The only way I can think of to work toward that is to engage with the problem.
+To participate as we all learn how to accommodate this shift in our world.

 So my stance is this: I choose to seek the good in this new technology rather than be paralyzed by its capacity for harm.
 I choose to advocate for patience in its development, compassion in its distribution, and skepticism in its interpretation.
-I choose to criticize its impact on our environment.
+I choose to scrutinize its impact on our environment.
 I choose to oppose its use in manipulating honest people into believing dishonest things.
 But equally: I choose to be inspired by its potential.
+At least then, no matter where we end up, I could honestly say I tried to be guided by optimism.

 And I hope I’m not the only one, because the other camps seem to be nihilism, greed, and apathy—and we have enough of all that in the world as it is.